 ETTP operations included one functioning minor stationary source, the CWTS, with a potential to emit any form of criteria air pollutant.
-This unit is equipped with an air stripper to remove VOCs from the effluent stream.
-All process data records and the calculated potential maximum VOC emission rates for the CWTS air stripper were below levels that would require permitting.
-The calculated VOC annual emissions during 2020 for CWTS were only 0.006 ton/year as compared to an emission limit of 5 tons/year.
-The annual potential emissions for this facility would be well below the 5 ton/year limit assuming it operated at the maximum hourly emission rate continuously for the entire year.
+This unit is equipped with an air stripper to remove VOCs from the influent stream.
+Potential total VOC emissions from the CWTS air stripper were calculated to be 0.005 ton/year in 2021, as compared to an emission limit of 5 tons/year.